Central African Republic Travel Warning

 If you seek information about U.S. citizen services in CAR from the Office of Overseas Citizens Services in Washington, please e-mail: CARemergencyUSC@state.gov.

 If you are going to live in or travel to the Central African Republic despite this Travel Warning, please take the time to enroll in the Smart Traveler Enrollment Program (STEP).
 By enrolling in STEP, we can keep you up to date with important safety and security announcements.
 Enrolling in STEP will also make it easier for us to contact you in the event of an emergency.
 You should remember to keep all of your information in STEP up to date; it is particularly important when you enroll or update your information to include a current phone number and e-mail address in order to receive emergency messages.

 For information on general crime and security issues, you should also consult the Department of State Country Specific Information for the Central African Republic; as well as the Worldwide Caution; located on the Bureau of Consular Affairs website.
-Follow us on Twitter and the Bureau of Consular Affairs page on Facebook.
-You can download our free Smart Traveler app, available through iTunes and the Google play store, to have travel information at your fingertips.
+Follow us on Twitter and the Bureau of Consular Affairs page on Facebook to have travel information at your fingertips.
 Travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll free in the United States and Canada, or from other countries on a regular toll-line at 1-202-501-4444.